 According to Sujan Patel, co-founder of Web Profits, you should adopt more frequent feedback cycles and give employees context for your feedback, as well as pathways for future growth.

 The main ingredient to an effective performance review is that nothing should be a surprise.
 You should be giving feedback on performance daily.
-Whether it be a 5-minute huddle at the end of the day or a sit-down meeting, you should always be giving feedback.
+Whether it be a 5-minute huddle at the end of the day or a sit-down meeting.
 If an employee is not performing well, you should work with that person to get him on track.
 If performance doesn’t improve, then it is time to start the disciplinary process.
 The performance review, however, is not the time to discipline.
-It should be about encouragement and motivation so that your employees will look forward to the review.
+It should be about encouragement and employee motivation so that your employees will look forward to the review.
 Stop the review period being a dreaded event.

-Jacquelyn Smith of Business Insider, provides fourteen phrases that should always be avoided in a performance review.
+Jacquelyn Smith of Business Insider, provides fourteen phrases to avoid in a performance review.
 For example, a manager should never threaten a person’s job, humiliate that person, or compare her to her co-workers.

 Best Practices and Examples